Analogue black-white hole solitons in travelling wave parametric amplifiers with superconducting nonlinear asymmetric inductive elements

-\emph{Model.}---Consider a transmission line with SNAILs which are superconducting loops comprising a `small' JJ and two `large' JJ's as shown in Fig. \ref{fig:model}, where the Josephson energy of the small and large junctions are $\alpha E_J$ and $E_J$, respectively (with $\alpha<1$), and all capacitors have the identical capacitance $C_g$ in the shunt branch.
+\emph{Model.}---Consider a transmission line with SNAILs as shown in Fig. \ref{fig:model}, where the Josephson energy of the small and large junctions are $\alpha E_J$ and $E_J$, respectively (with $\alpha<1$), and all capacitors have the identical capacitance $C_g$ in the shunt branch.
 In the following, we consider the circuit equations of the transmission line, beginning first with the potential energy of a single SNAIL, which is given as